Alaska

 D <- distm_scaled(coords)

 distm_scaled() scales distances across the spatial domain so that the greatest distance between two pixels is 1.
-Note that because distm_scaled() uses geosphere::distm(), it treats coordinates as degrees longitude and latitude on a sphere and calculates distances accordingly.
+Because distm_scaled() uses geosphere::distm(), it treats coordinates as degrees longitude and latitude on a sphere and calculates distances accordingly.

 Covariance